mgjeon/semantic-segmentation-pytorch/README.md

 ## Dataset

-You can use [CVAT](https://github.com/cvat-ai/cvat) to annotate images and export them as [CamVid format](https://docs.cvat.ai/docs/manual/advanced/formats/format-camvid/)
+You can use [CVAT](https://github.com/cvat-ai/cvat) to annotate images and export them as [CamVid format](https://docs.cvat.ai/docs/manual/advanced/formats/format-camvid/).
+You can download sample balloon dataset using `python download_dataset.py`.

 ```
 data_dir